ssmiller25/jamstackapp/tutorial/3-internal-api.md

 - Stick with [plain javascript](https://plainjs.com/).
 While advantages to using Typescript, or larger front-end frameworks, sticking with basics for this tutorial

+## But first - some security

+This far we've just exposed a non-HTTP service.
+As we are potentially planning to add more data features, as well as leverage external APIs, we should enable HTTPS communication to our site.
+Fortunatly the [Let's Encrypt]

+We will be using the Civo Marketplace App for [Cert Manager](https://www.civo.com/marketplace/cert-manager).
+The Kubernetes Manifests have already been adjusted in this repo to work correctly for most deployments.
+More details at [Cert Manager's Documentation](https://cert-manager.io/docs/tutorials/acme/http-validation/)

 # Jamstack Tutorial #3 - Authentication

 A